 Renewable power plants are generally located where there is access to resources.
 Production capacity is therefore unequally distributed between different regions of Norway.
 A well-developed power grid is vital for transmitting electricity to consumers in all parts of the country.

-Water inflow and installed capacity determine how much hydropower the Norwegian system can produce.
-Inflow varies considerably during the year and from one year to another.
+Water inflow and installed production capacity form the basis for what Norwegian hydropower can produce.
+The amount of inflow varies significantly throughout the year and from year to year.
 The water inflow is highest during the spring, normally declines towards the end of summer but increases again during the autumn.
 Inflow is generally very low in the winter months.

-Precipitation, consumtion and production of electricity in Norway, 2019
+Inflow, consumtion and production of electricity in Norway, 2024

 Source: NVE

-Print illustration Download data Precipitation, consumtion and production of electricity in Norway, 2019 Download PDF Download as image (PNG)
+Print illustration Download data Inflow, consumtion and production of electricity in Norway, 2024 Download PDF Download as image (PNG)

 Electricity production capacity is generally split into two categories, flexible and intermittent.
 If production is flexible, power plants can adjust production to market developments.
 Many power plants in Norway have storage reservoirs and production can therefore be adjusted within the constraints set by the licence and the watercourse itself.